 The latissimus dorsi or lats are the large flat muscles on each side covering the width of the middle and lower back.
 They connect the bone of the upper arm to the spine and the hip.
 When pain presents in these muscles, it is typically caused by:

 - Repetitive overuse in a job or doing a task/chore that requires constant

 - A result of poor technique in sports or similar physical activities.

-Chiropractic treatment, along with exercises, can help prevent and relieve this pain.
+Chiropractic treatment and exercises can help prevent and relieve this pain.

 Symptoms of lat pain

 The objective is to diagnose whether the pain is located in the latissimus dorsi or other muscles in the shoulders or back.
 If the latissimus dorsi is injured, an individual might feel pain in several areas; these include:

 - Back of the shoulders

 - Inside of the arms, extending down to the fingers

 In certain cases, the pain will present without warning and can be felt in the surrounding muscles.
 This type of pain often gets worse when the individual: